 To book or reservation: Icelandic Horse Riding

-Our group mates were friendly too and one of the expert riders even talked to me and let me feel safe while riding the horse.
-The Instructors were kind and friendly, if you need help they will be at your side to assist you.
+Our group mates were friendly too and one of the expert riders even talked to me and made me feel safe while riding the horse.
+The Instructors were kind and friendly, if you need help they will be by your side to assist you.
 I had a really great and unforgettable experience with the Islenski Hesturinn and being able to ride a horse on my own with little assistance.

 Nordurflug Helicopter- Helicopter Ride

-Have you ever thought of looking over the city in a bird’s eye view in a helicopter and this is what I have dreamed of, is so cool!
+Have you ever thought of looking over the city in a bird’s eye view in a helicopter and this is what I dreamt of, it is so cool!
 Even though skydiving is cooler~!
 This is our afternoon event of the day, actually, we made a reservation for the next day and was given a call by the crew that the weather would be bad to fly tomorrow, so we have to shift it.